Table of Contents

 2. Emphasise your skills and enthusiasm in your personal statement

 Your personal statement is one of the most important parts of your CV, outlining your expertise, skills, and career direction.
-For first-time job applicants, it’s a crucial opportunity to persuade the employer that you have the all right qualities to make a great addition to their team.
+For first-time job applicants, it’s a crucial opportunity to persuade the employer that you have all the right qualities to make a great addition to their team.

 If you don’t have any work experience, your personal statement should: